 - Involuntary bowel movements and urination

-- If you or someone you know, have been exposed to TRF insecticides through breathing them in, ingesting them or contact with the eyes or skin, seek medical attention.
+If you or someone you know, have been exposed to TRF insecticides through breathing them in, ingesting them or contact with the eyes or skin, seek medical attention immediately.

 - If the person has inhaled insecticides, move him or her to fresh air, monitor, and wait for first responders to arrive.